-Nursing Education: We believe it is the responsibility of the faculty to design and implement a curriculum which promotes student learning by utilizing a systematic approach.
-The curriculum is designed to foster self-directed learning, which increases in depth and breadth as students progress through the program.
-Students are required to take responsibility for their own education and development, by actively participating in learning activities that integrate previously learned concepts with newly acquired content through a spiraling pattern.
-Self-motivation is an essential element in the learning process and is deemed as requisite for successful completion of the program.

-The goal of nursing education at Kapi'olani Community College is to develop competent, caring nurses who demonstrate clinical judgment and clinical thinking in the delivery of safe, quality care for residents and visitors of our island community.
-Life-long learning is expected to continue after graduation.
-Consistent with KCC's philosophy, the ADN Program may be the pinnacle point in the student's formal education, or it may provide an opportunity for the student to matriculate with an accredited Baccalaureate Nursing Program.
+Nursing Education: We believe it is the responsibility of the faculty to design and implement a curriculum, which promotes course and program outcomes by utilizing a systematic approach.
+The curriculum is designed to foster learning, which increases in depth and breadth as students progress through the program.
+Students are assisted to actively participate in learning through course activities that integrate previously learned concepts with newly acquired content.
+Self-motivation is an essential element in the learning process and is encouraged throughout the program.
+Students are accountable to be self-directed learners in order to meet program requirements.
+The goal of nursing education at Kapi'olani Community College is to develop safe, caring and competent practitioners who recognize the responsibility for life-long learning.
+Consistent with Kapi'olani CC's philosophy, the PRCN program may be the terminal point in the student's formal education, or it may provide an opportunity for the student to articulate into the Associate in Science Degree in Nursing (ADN) or Baccalaureate Nursing Program.